ZiaCreatesIdeas/STUDY_OMNIVERSE_CLOUD/doc/resources.md

 (resources)=
 #### Example of a Header

-This is a list of helpful tutorials.
+This is a tutorial on how to deploy to the cloud.

 ##### Examples of Links